lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ![Webmentions-ecod-4-iiif-supplements]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-4-iiif-supplements.png)

-When a supplement is accepted for use, e-codices manifests will now include supplemental information provided by the Sentences Commentary Text Arhcive.
+When a supplement is accepted for use, e-codices manifests will now include supplemental information provided by the *Sentences Commentary Text Archive*.

 For example, it will include a service declaration for the SCTA search service for this manifest:

 ![Webmentions-ecod-5-searchWithin-manifest]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-5-searchWithin-manifest.png)

-And it will include a set of ranges provided by the Sentences Commentary Text Archive:
+And it will include a set of ranges provided by the *Sentences Commentary Text Archive*:

 ![Webmentions-ecod-6-rangelist-manifest]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-6-rangelist-manifest.png)